 - Rocky Helmet: Each contact-based attack against the holder inflicts the 1/6th HP recoil.
 Think Mega Kangaskhan counterplay.

 - Assault Vest: Don't try to be cheeky and link a status move with an attacking move; it won't work!
 Only attacking moves can be used.

 - Life Orb: Both moves give the usual 10% recoil.
 Somewhat less useful due to this.

 - Focus Sash: Because every Pokemon has access to multi-hit moves, this becomes almost useless.

 - Leftovers: Because of the offensive nature of this metagame, Leftovers is somewhat less prevalent in favor of things like the Rocky Helmet.

 - Metronome: Only works on non-linked moves.
 Sorry!

 Dynamax is banned in OU and therefore also this metagame.
 However, theoretically, only one Max Move would ever be selected at a time, temporarily bypassing links similar to how Z-moves worked in gen 7.
 This could be relevant in a mashup like Linked Ubers, if a tournament gets made with that ruleset, for example.

 How does priority work?

 Priority of a linked pair is equal to that of the lowest-priority move in the link.
 So if for example Roar and Crunch are in a link, you will use both Roar and Crunch at the -6 priority bracket.
 On the other hand, Fake Out and Mach Punch would possess a +1 priority.
-Note that move priority is calculated before the turn, so even if a move changes priority somehow, both moves are still used in succession.
+Note that if there are speed ties the turn order will be completely random for both parties!